- Common Name

 - Aratinga (bright and macaw-like) solstitialis (sun)

-- Golden feathers with green on wing tips; lower beak tinged with red; young sun conures appear more olive green
+- Sun conures have golden feathers with green wing tips.
+Their lower beak is tinged with red.
+Younger birds appear more olive green.

 - 30 cm (19.6 in.)

 - Capable of breeding within 2 years, although early clutches may not be fertile

 - Sun conures have a very restricted range and can be found in north eastern Brazil and Guyana

 - This species is restricted to dry, semi-deciduous forests.
 Sun conure may utilize forest edge habitat but appear to require a large quantity of intact forest.

 - Scientists believe that there may be fewer than 1,000 individuals in Brazil.
 The total population probably now numbers no more than a couple of thousand individuals at the very most, but probably fewer, with at least 90% of these in Brazil, within a restricted, decreasing, and fragmented range.
 One known flock in southern Guyana is reported to number up to 200 individuals, with other recent records from Roraima, suggesting that the total population numbers fewer than 2,500 mature individuals.
 The population is decreasing but is not severely fragmented.